-Let’s just jump right in.
-Thrips are the most persistent and annoying houseplant pest I’ve dealt with in my many years of plant parenthood.
-There, I've said it.
+Thrips are the most persistent houseplant pest I've dealt with in my many, many years of plant parenthood.
 Yes, even more annoying than those pesky fungus gnats that fly right into your face.

 STEP 1: IDENTIFICATION AND ISOLATION

-You'll notice a rust or yellow or growing section of the leaf and then, look closer to see the tiny larva walking around that damaged area and occasionally you will see the adults.
+You'll notice a rust or yellow or growing section of the leaf and then, look closer to see the tiny larva walking around.
 Some adults have wings which make them even more destructive as they can travel.
 I’ve noticed they prefer to set up homes in my monstera, avocado, philodendron, and alocasia more than any other houseplant.

 Here is a visual of the one type (there are thousands) of thrip and it’s life cycle.
 Hope this helps you imagine the pest you’re up against.
 (Image curtesy of HortiNews)

-Ok, your very first step is to cut off all super damaged leaves and throw them away (do not compost).
-Then, quarantine all plants with thrips and be sure to check all other plants for signs of thrips.
-I do recommend giving all the plants in the room a Sacred Leaf Shower, as a prevention and plus its a lovely way to soak up the aromatherapy Sacred Leaf Tonic has to offer you!
+Your very first step is quarantine and then cut off all leaves with significant damage and throw them away (do not compost).
+Be sure to quarantine all plants with thrips and check all other plants thoroughly for signs of thrips.
+We do also recommend giving all the plants in the room a Sacred Leaf Shower, as a prevention and plus its a lovely way to soak up the aromatherapy Sacred Leaf Tonic has to offer you!

 STEP 2: BATH TIME

-Get cleaning!
 If your plant is mobile enough to transport to the shower or outside with a hose, do it, it makes these first few applications easier.
-If you have a large houseplant and cannot move it to the shower or to a hose, here’s the next best thing and what I tend to do if I’m feeling lazy.
-Place a towel or old sheet, cardboard or newspaper under the plant to soak up any mess.
+If you have a large houseplant and cannot move it to the shower or to a hose, here’s the next best thing: Place a towel or old sheet, cardboard or newspaper under the plant to soak up any mess.

-Next, mix up a batch of our Sacred Soil Tonic (1/2 teaspoon to 16 ounces of water which is double dose of the normal maintenance of 1/4 teaspoon to 16 oz) and give your plant a health soil drench.
-We have steps for creating your very own Sacred Soil Bath too!
-Make this experience less stressful and more rewarding.
-Here's how to whip up a batch Plant FAQs
+Next, mix up a batch of our Sacred Soil Tonic (1/2 teaspoon to 16 ounces of water, this is double dose of the normal maintenance of 1/4 teaspoon to 16 oz) and give your plant a health soil drench.

 STEP 3: REPEAT

 Remember to coat all the surfaces of your plant including the topsoil as some thrips spend can spend of their life there too.
-After a month (or two depending on the infestation), you will be thrip free for good!
-However, I cannot stress this enough, you must be vigilant!
+However, we cannot stress this enough, you must be vigilant!
 Every time you water your plant, check the leaves and the stems!
 Even a few months later.
-It’s good plant parent practice to check the leaves of all your plant friends often after an infestation to make sure everyone remains healthy and pest free.
+It’s good plant parent practice to check the leaves of all your plant, especially after an infestation to make sure they remain healthy and pest free.

-You got this!!
 We're always here to encourage or help you too!
-You can send us an email anytime and we'll do our best to respond quickly.
+You can send us an email anytime and we'll do our best to respond quickly: email@example.com

 Karina & the Sacred Elements Team